Why Interest Alone Is Not Enough

 These sound legitimate.
 But they hide the real friction.

-People do not struggle with “real estate.”
+People don't struggle with "real estate."
 They struggle with:

 Your job is to move one layer deeper.